microsoft/rnx-kit/README.md

 ```

 > NOTE: A 3rd-party notice is a **legal document**.
 You are solely responsble
-> for its content, even if you used `@rnx-kit` to assist you in generating it.
+> for its content, even if you use `@rnx-kit` to assist you in generating it.
-> You should consult an attorney to ensure your notice meets all legal
+> You should consult with an attorney to ensure your notice meets all legal
 > requirements.

 ## Using Individual @rnx-kit Packages